 With this method, you knit on the right side of the fabric at all times.
 You’ll need to change your basic stitches slightly for it to turn out correctly.

 Most circular knitting is done in Stockinette Stitch.
 The way you do this is you knit every row normally.
 You don’t have to stop at the end of the row, you just keep knitting around and around.

 That’s the only difference to when you knit on straights.
 It also means there is less sewing of seams required, than flat pieces that require sewing together.

 For Garter Stitch, you knit one row, purl one row.
 For Reverse Stockinette, purl every row.

 These are common stitches you’ll see in knitting in the round patterns.
-Patterns will explain how to do others.

 Knitting in the Round for Beginners

 Davina from Sheep & Stitch has an excellent tutorial about knitting in the round for beginners.
 Davina has a range of other video tutorials that are great for beginner knitters.